zywilliamli/delphi/README.md

 3. Score the explanations uses fuzzing and detection scorers.
 4. Log summary metrics including per-scorer F1 scores and confusion matrices, and produce histograms of the scorer classification accuracies.

 The pipeline is highly configurable and can also be called programmatically (see the [end-to-end test](https://github.com/EleutherAI/delphi/blob/main/delphi/tests/e2e.py) for an example).

 To use other scorer types, instantiate a custom pipeline.
+You can take inspiration on the main pipeline in [delphi.__main__](https://github.com/EleutherAI/delphi/blob/main/delphi/__main__.py).

 ## Caching